 So, back to the recipe.
 Here’s an easy way to make a delicious lunch the next day using the ingredients from dinner the night before.

 Take whatever ingredients you are using for dinner, and cut up, cook, or save a few for lunch.

 For example, tonight we had Italian Nachos for dinner.
 Not healthy, but delicious.
 I saved a little of the alfredo, sausage and the peppers.
 Tomorrow, I’ll have pasta with alfredo sauce, sausage and peppers.
 The night before we had a Loaded Salad and grilled peach melbas.
 So, I used the avocado, already cooked speck, and a left over grilled peach for today’s meal.
 See, it’s obvious, but sometimes we forget that saving a few basics from dinner can change everything.
 And, think of the possibilities, lasagna sauce on garlic bread toasted in the oven with a little cheese, a few slices of left over chicken can make sandwiches, wraps, salads etc.

 The best part about choosing to make a salad is that most anything goes, and an olive oil dressing takes two seconds to make and is much healthier for your body, especially your heart.

-Whisk everything together in a dish and serve.
+- Whisk everything together in a dish and serve over a salad.